darchons/android-gdbutils/README.md

 feninit is a tool to initialize the GDB environment for debugging Fennec on an Android phone.
 It requires minimal input from the user, and automates all of the background tasks to get Fennec and GDB to debug-ready states.
 It supports multiple devices, multiple object directories, parent/child processes, and non-root debugging supported by Android 2.3 or higher.

+#### Configuration

+gdbinit file can be used to configure default options and path to adb.
+See gdbinit for examples.

 #### Usage

     gdb> feninit

-Initialize the Fennec for Android debugging environment in GDB, in the following order:
+Initialize Fennec for Android debugging environment in GDB, in the following order:

 * Choosing target device if applicable
 * Choosing target object directory if applicable
 * Downloading system libraries and binaries